 Like our the graphics of our maps above?
 Consider hiring local Dominican artist from San Cristobal: Flori Lorenzo!

 Dominican Republic Itinerary

 Planning a Dominican Republic trip but not sure where to begin or who to contact?
-Hire us for your Dominican Republic travel planning services.
+Hire us for your Dominican Republic travel planning services. and to discover all of the top Dominican Republic points of interest.
 Rates begin at $150 per trip.
 Email us with your trip length, group size, and which of the above activities interest you and your daily budget.